codehxj/MPTPN-for--Medical-Image-Segmentation/README.md

 #### 1.1.
 MoNuSeg Datasets

-The original data can be downloaded in following links(the size of this dataset is 120Mb):
+The original data can be downloaded in this following links(the size of this dataset is 120Mb):

 - MoNuSeG Dataset(120M) - [Link (Original)](https://monuseg.grand-challenge.org/Data/)